Learning to play a new type of sport can be difficult and exciting at the same time.

 Your partner does the same – allows the ball to bounce, catches it and immediately throws it back.

 After each of you have successfully thrown and caught the ball, you both move back a foot and repeat the drill.

 As the drill progresses, the speed of each toss should increase and the distance obviously will as well.

 Once you’ve mastered this, move on to hitting groundstrokes back and forth rather than throwing the ball to each other.

 Since both players are beginners, it often works best when one partner hits while the other partner tosses.

 Switch so each player gets a turn to hit.
 If you’re both ok with running after tennis balls here and there due to inconsistent shots, go for it.

 Tennis is about enjoying yourself on court.
 Don’t take yourself too seriously.
 It’s fun!

 The list of tennis drills for beginners can go on for days.
 When first starting to play tennis, it’s about getting comfortable holding a racket and focusing a lot on hand-eye coordination.

-Whether you’re in a more formal clinic setting or just playing with friends, be open to all kinds of drills or exercises to familiarize yourself with the court dimensions and how comfortable you are holding the racket.
+Whether you’re in a more formal clinic setting, playing with friends, or hitting against a backboard, be open to all kinds of drills or exercises to familiarize yourself with the court dimensions and how comfortable you are holding the racket.